 Some of the biggest scandals in business have been the result of a business leader compromising these values.
 Despite these same business leaders making excuses to justify the immoral and unethical behavior, the reality is that they didn’t have the fortitude and integrity to adhere to their values.
 If you don’t have fortitude and integrity when it gets tough, do you really have any fortitude or integrity?

 It is amazing how far people can go to justify and rationalize the most awful behavior.
 The deadly sins of pride, greed and envy are very powerful, especially in family businesses.
 The behaviors that are derived from these deadly sins are often masked by justification and rationalization that the end justifies the means.
 The problem is that this is just rationalizing behaviors that are clearly against the values and moral law.
-As is made clear in the Catechism of the Catholic Church, the end never justifies the means (CCC 1753).
+As is made clear in the Catechism of the Catholic Church, the end never justifies the means (CCC 1753). - Poor Corporate Governance – Many businesses suffer from poor corporate governance.
+Whether it’s the problems with a lack of the appropriate agreements (or adhering to the existing agreements), defined roles and responsibilities, performance standards, compensation, disciplinary process, oversight (like an independent board of directors), clearly defined communication and decision-making process, or nepotism seeping into any of these areas, a lack of solid corporate governance will cause significant issues in the family and business.

-4. Poor or Lack of Succession Planning – Succession planning problems are present for many businesses, whether they’re a family or not, however this is much more difficult for families.
+- Poor or Lack of Succession Planning – Succession planning problems are present for many businesses, whether they’re a family or not, however this is much more difficult for families.
 The difficulties often arise as nepotism seeps in, there is pushback from family members, triangulation among family members becomes so extreme that it would make cast-members on the TV show “Survivor” cringe, and families aren’t equipped with the skills and/or courage to discuss to address it effectively.
 When this happens, the planning is doomed to fail.

 Common problems with succession planning are: poor selection of qualified successors, unprepared successors, successors without successful work experience outside the business, successors that lack fundamental business education, or children that don’t really want to work in the family business but they want the title, income, inheritance and financial security for their family that comes with this.
 These problems are often exacerbated because the family doesn’t want to seek outside help, or even if they do seek help, they don’t follow through with the recommendations because they “know their business” better, “their family is different”, it’s too expensive, or they don’t have time for it.
 Many businesses will focus on the easier conversations around tax planning and the necessary legal documents for transition of the business.
-These areas are important and necessary however they can often provide a false sense of security and become an excuse as to why the family is avoiding the more difficult, and more important, discussions and decisions about the future of the family and the business.
+These areas are important and necessary however they can often provide a false sense of security and become an excuse as to why the family is avoiding the more difficult, and more important, discussions and decisions about the future of the family and the business. - Business Plan problems (strategy, marketing, etc.) – This is not unique to family businesses.
+Problems with the business plan and operations can take down a business at any time.
+The stress from the business failure will certainly cause added stress and potential conflict for the family however the fact that it is a family business is not necessarily what drives these problems unless nepotism leads to a course of action that is ill-advised and there aren’t the communication skills or process to course correct.

 DESPITE THE STATISTICS THERE IS HOPE